The senior-studio alternative to Toptal

 What happens if something breaks or needs changes after launch?

 We stay on.
-Unlike a marketplace contractor who can move on after handoff, we offer iteration sprints, upgrades, automations, and ongoing support - you decide the pace.
+Unlike a talent network contractor who can move on after handoff, we offer iteration sprints, upgrades, automations, and ongoing support - you decide the pace.

 How does pricing work?